 The spacious QHD screen and generous RAM allowance are also high points on the spec sheet, and Huawei made a huge song and dance of offering an insane amount of color choices, including Pantone’s color of the year (unfortunately mushy-pea green).

-However, you can’t get any of those colors in the US or Australia, because you can’t get the phone there at all.
+However, you can’t get any of those colors in the US, because you can’t get the phone there at all.
 And at £679.99 in the UK, the big P10’s plus points are looking a little overpriced.

 - More colors than a primary school classroom